realtaonline/PubNote/README.md

 # \<PubNote> - a project in support of OLSPub and PubMed users

-\<PubNote> is an open-source resource for visualizing, preparing, and working with the XML metadata content that is submitted to and distributed from [OLSPub](https://www.zbmed.de/en/research/current-projects/olspub) in Europe and [PubMed](https://pubmed.ncbi.nlm.nih.gov/) in the US.
+\<PubNote> is an open-source resource for visualizing, preparing, and working between the angle brackets of XML metadata content that is submitted to and distributed from [OLSPub](https://www.zbmed.de/en/research/current-projects/olspub) in Europe and [PubMed](https://pubmed.ncbi.nlm.nih.gov/) in the US.

 \<PubNote> is conceived, initiated, and maintained by Ireland-based [Réalta Online Publishing Solutions Limited - https://RealtaOnline.com](https://RealtaOnline.com).
 Réalta is a purveyor of fast, accurate, and quality online and API publishing services for tailored single-source JATS XML publishing with high fidelity to PDF, HTML, and DOCX output formats. _[Contact us](mailto:support@RealtaOnline.com) for your off-site online JATS publishing needs without the maintenance of on-site publishing software._